Table of Contents

 8. The projected availability of funds;

-9. The degree to which the proposed project contains infrastructure change or facilities maintenance initiatives and if a significant portion of the project’s total budget is allocated to technology that the project also be submitted to UTFAB.
+10. If a significant portion of the project’s total budget is allocated to technology, then the project also be submitted to UTFAB.

 Article VIII: Voting